-The author wishes to acknowledge the unstinted and very generous assistance he has received from his colleagues at MOD, Bath, during the preparation of this paper, and likewise to thank the staff of Messrs Vosper Thornycroft (UK) Ltd and of PNO Southampton for their patience in answering his many questions and reading drafts.
+The author wishes to acknowledge the unstinted and very generous assistance he has received from his colleagues at MOD, Bath, during the preparation of this article, and likewise to thank the staff of Messrs.
+Vosper Thornycroft (U.K.) Ltd. and of PNO Southampton for their patience in answering his many questions and reading drafts.
 However, any views expressed in this paper are those of the author and do not necessarily represent those of the Ministry of Defence (Navy).

-Figs 1-3 are taken from the paper by A.J.Harris by kind permission of the author; Figs 5 and 9 from the author's previous paper by kind permission of the Editor, Journal of Naval Engineering; and Fig 6 and 7 are based on illustrations taken from the appropriate handbook.
+FIGS. 1-3 are taken from the paper by A. J. Harris by kind permission of the author; FIGS. 5 and 9 from the author's previous paper by kind permission of the Editor, Journal of Naval Engineering; and FIGs. 6 and 7 are based on illustrations taken from the appropriate handbook.